 Widespread fires in Brazilian tropical forests were at the center of media attention in 2019.
 NGOs, politicians and celebrities called for action to stop deforestation for soy and livestock, the main cause of the fires.
 Indonesia also endured extensive blazes in 2019, often linked to deforestation for palm oil.
 Forests in Brazil and Indonesia capture carbon, retaining vast amounts of carbon dioxide and regulating global temperatures.
 Fires release that stored CO2 back to the atmosphere, contributing to further climate change.

-This report describes the main drivers of the fires in Brazil and Indonesia, the actors involved, the political context, and the risks for investors.
+In 2020, Chain Reaction Research developed this report to describe the main drivers of the fires in Brazil and Indonesia, the actors involved, the political context, and the risks for investors.
+Below you can download the PDF of the report and watch the recording of a webinar Chain Reaction Research held to discuss our findings.

 Download the PDF here: Deforestation for Agricultural Commodities a Driver of Fires in Brazil, Indonesia in 2019